About

 P1113381-Edit.jpg

-Prior to founding Makena Health, Dr. Starbuck dedicated five years to serving as an Internal Medicine Hospitalist at Maui Memorial Medical Center.
-During this tenure, he held positions as the Assistant Medical Director of the Hospitalist Program and Chair of the Utilization Management & Performance Improvement Committees.
+Before establishing Makena Health, Dr. Starbuck spent five years as an Internal Medicine Hospitalist at Maui Memorial Medical Center, where he also served as Assistant Medical Director of the Hospitalist Program and chaired the Utilization Management and Performance Improvement Committees.

 Dr. Starbuck’s Experience as a Patient